apache/spark/README.md

 * **Airflow Helm Chart**: SemVer rules apply to changes in the chart only.
 SemVer MAJOR and MINOR versions for the chart are independent from the Airflow version.
-We aim to keep backwards compatibility of the Helm Chart with all released Airflow 2 versions, but some new features might only work starting from specific Airlfow releases.
+We aim to keep backwards compatibility of the Helm Chart with all released Airflow 2 versions, but some new features might only work starting from specific Airflow releases.
 We might however limit the Helm Chart to depend on minimal Airflow version.
 * **Airflow API clients**: SemVer MAJOR and MINOR versions follow MAJOR and MINOR version of Airflow.
   The first MAJOR or MINOR X.Y.0 release of Airflow should always be followed by X.Y.0 release of